Football Archaeology

 Nowadays, it seems like every team wearing winged helmets models them after Princeton, Michigan, and Delaware, but there were many styles of forehead pads and crown straps besides the one topping the heads of Michigan men.

 To honor the humble helmets of yesteryear, let’s take a walk down memory lane by reviewing helmets offered by four brands in their 1930s and 1940s catalogs.
-(Be sure to check out the Mercury model in the Reach catalog immediately below.)
+(Be sure to check out the Mercury model in the Reach catalog below.)

 Click to enlarge the images.